david2242/student-competition/README.md

 `docker-compose up`

 This command does the following:
-- starts a Microsoft SQL Server
+- starts a PostgresSQL Server
 - attaches a volume to the SQL Server to persist the data
 - seeds the database with the initial data
 - starts the backend API